 The number of course participants usually ranges between 45 and 50.
 The organising team has the right to decide who can participate in the course.

-The ENDC is held in English and in Estonian.
+The ENDC is held in Estonian.
 Participation in the six-day long course, along with accommodation and catering, is free for all participants.
 Successful graduates receive a diploma.

 Example of the program.